Skip to content

 TIP

 The FFMPEG downloader is the default downloader and is the most stable and reliable.
 It is written in C and is capable of downloading FLV and HLS streams.
-It provides excellent compatibility for various streaming scenarios, including support for non-standard HEVC in FLV/RTMP containers.
-It is the most efficient downloader in terms of CPU and memory usage.
+It provides excellent compatibility for various streaming scenarios, including support for non-standard HEVC in FLV/RTMP containers, and generally has low CPU and memory usage.
 However, it does not support multithreading for HLS downloads.

 NOTE